Nine Inch Nails discography: Promotional singles

+Collaboration singles

 Chronology

 Each official Nine Inch Nails release is chronologically ordered with a sequential number prefixed by the word "Halo".
 These numbers are sometimes modified for alternate versions of a release, such as the multiple releases of The Downward Spiral.
 Promotional-only releases do not have their own numbers, although the promotional singles for "Piggy" and "Hurt" were both labeled as "Halo Ten", a title later officially used for Further Down the Spiral.
 A US promo for "Into the Void" is mislabeled as Halo 16 because this number actually belongs to the Things Falling Apart remix album.
+A similar numbering scheme using the word "Null" follows the releases that were released on The Null Corporation imprint, starting with the soundtrack for The Social Network.